richafnu/Viva/Viva/glint/setup/custom-user-role.md

 # User Roles with custom data access in Viva Glint

-Microsoft Viva Glint custom access is intended for users who need to have their default access overridden or are in a role that is so specific, it needs to be per user rather than at the User Role level.
+Microsoft Viva Glint custom access can override default access and meet access needs that specific enough to be tied to a user rather the User Role.
 For example, use custom access for HR Business Partners who serve unique combinations of employee groups in your organization.

-> [!IMPORTANT]
-> Users with customized Admin access can only see employee data for populations of users that they have access to. <br><br>
-> For example, if a user has custom Admin access to Department = 'Sales' and 'Marketing,' they don't see Distribution Lists or users in People that have other Department values.

 ## Grant custom survey access for a user